What is content marketing?

 • Start a blog

-An important thing to remember is that a blog should be the centre of your content marketing strategies.
-There are many reasons for that but the primarily because blogs fuel content marketing, social media, SEO, lead nurturing and entire sales process.
+An important thing to remember is that a blog should be the center of your content marketing strategies.
+There are many reasons for that but primarily because blogs fuel content marketing, social media, SEO, lead nurturing, and the entire sales process.
 Your blog should look like a storehouse of information pertaining to your product or service.
 Make use of every opportunity to go social with your brand’s product.
-Ensure that you do so only if you have some valuable piece of information to share.
+Ensure that you do so only if you have some valuable pieces of information to share.

 • Create a powerful and meaningful website

 All said and done, the main aim of any marketing strategy is to drive people to your website.
 Thus, make sure to dedicate a lot of time and effort into building one.
 It should be user friendly and full of relevant information.